RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning: INTRODUCTION

-Our contributions are summarized as follows: \begin{itemize} \item We introduce RALAD, a framework that addresses the real-to-sim gap in autonomous driving and provides pixel-level OT capabilities. \item We apply RALAD to three models, achieving significant performance improvements. \item We establish a mapping between real and simulated environments and conduct extensive experiments to validate the approach. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We introduce RALAD, a framework utilizing OT method to establish a mapping between simulation and reality, in order to address the gap between reality and simulation in autonomous driving. \item We apply RALAD to three models, achieving an improvement of up to 11.02\% in accuracy on simulation while maintaining the accuracy on KITTI. \item We use real autonomous vehicles and CARLA to create real and simulated environments, and conduct extensive experiments to validate the RALAD. \end{itemize}

 In the following, we discuss the related work in Section \ref{sec:related_work} and detail the RALAD framework in Section \ref{sec:method}, with Section \ref{sec:experimental} presenting the experimental results and Section \ref{sec:conclusions} concluding the paper.